Mary Anne Francis is an artist, a practice-based researcher and art-writer.

 2004 – 2007

-Appointed to the Arts and Humanities Research Council Peer Review College
+Arts and Humanities Research Council (AHRC), member of the Peer Reviewer College (appointed 2012)

 St John's College, University of Oxford Fine Art DLitt, External Examiner